HartBlanc/Mastercard_Exchange_Rates/README.md

  rate_retriever_multi_oct_14.py retrieves all rates from October 14th to the present day with multiple threads.
 This reduces the bottleneck problem substantially and is probably the only viable option for donwloading data from all currencies.

+Potential improvements include:

 Any suggestions on how to relieve the bottleneck issue would be greatly appreciated, this is my first attempt at using multiprocessing.

+Versions compatible with earlier versions of python.

+An additional script that evaluates peformance at different thread counts to suggest the optimal level.

+(my preliminary tests on my 4-core i5 macbook did well at 15 threads)